-Unless you do a strict accounting of your income and expenses each month, it’s not easy to clearly determine whether you are living within your means and remaining solvent.
-And if you have a mortgage and unavoidable expenses such as child care, you may have a daunting monthly nut even if you are maintaining frugal spending habits.
-For busy people who are not accountants, and do not have the time or inclination to subject their finances to intense scrutiny, we have prepared a list of red flags that may indicate that you’re debt is not sufficiently under control.
-If some of them, or many of them, do apply to you, it may be time to pause and take a closer look at your spending habits.
-Here they are.
+Unless you do a strict accounting of your income and expenses each month, you won’t know whether you are living within your means.
+Below we have compiled a list of red flags that may indicate that your finances are not under control.
+If any of these apply to you, it may be time to pause and take a closer look at your spending habits.

 You Only Pay The Minimums

 Let’s not be in denial about this one.
 Your credit cards should rarely even be used for credit.
-Their main purpose is to increase your credit score by enabling you to build a strong payment history that is reported to the major credit bureaus.
-Their secondary purpose is to gain you those points, rewards, cash back and other benefits that card issuers provide in competing for card holders.
+Their main purpose is to increase your credit score by enabling you to build a strong payment history.
+Their secondary purpose is to gain you those points, rewards, cash back and other benefits that card issuers provide.

 You Don’t Have Sufficient Savings

-Financial experts agree that the average household needs to have at least six months’ worth of their average income held as savings to protect against hard times, whether those hard times come in the form of illness, loss of employment, major auto or house repair expenses, or some other major expense that arises out of the blue.
-If you don’t have half a year’s income saved up, that is a red flag that expenses may be outpacing income, and that it may be time to tighten the belt.
+Financial experts agree that the average household needs to have at least six months’ worth of their average income held as savings to protect against unexpected emergencies.
+If you don’t have half a year’s income saved up, that is a red flag that your expenses may be outpacing your income.
+This means it may be time to tighten the belt.

 You’re Robbing Peter To Pay Paul

 Well, in this analogy you are both Peter and Paul.
 If you are juggling bill payments, selecting who shall be paid and who shall be asked to be patient, you’re already in trouble.
-While an emergency may thrust reasonable consumers into this situation, it should be rare, and once it happens, it is immediately time to dig yourself out.
+While an emergency may throw your finances out of whack, that is what an emergency fund is for.

 Your Total Debt Payments Are Over 20% Of Your Take-Home Pay

 This rule of thumb excludes mortgages, which may be classified as an investment.
-Generally speaking, if a fifth of your paycheck is going to the servicing of debt, you are likely testing the limits of what a household budget can endure.
+Generally speaking, if a fifth of your paycheck is going towards paying off debt, you are likely not living within your household budget.

 Other Signs of Excessive Debt